Guide to applying

 - Your application should also include a resume or curriculum vitae (CV) setting out your qualifications, education, work history and other details which you think are relevant to the position.

-If your application arrives late it may not be accepted.
-If you find that you have difficulty meeting the closing date, please contact the contact officer before the closing date and discuss your reasons for the delay.
-Receipt of your application will be acknowledged.
+If you find that you are having difficulty meeting the closing date, please contact the contact officer before the closing date and discuss your reasons for the delay.

 Selection is based on merit and the selection process may include an assessment of your written application, an interview and referee comments.
 The selection methods may vary and may include a written or work sample test.